paulscherrerinstitute/shimadzu_pump/README.md

 # Shimadzu CBM20 pump IOC
-Just a Shimadzu pump controller.
+IOC for controlling a single Shimadzu CBM20 pump.
+The library assumes that only 1 pump exists at the connection hostname.

 ## Available PVs